The Only Real Estate Audit Checklist You Need

 Let relevant employees know about the audit and explain what they need to do to help things go smoothly.

-Alerting your staff ensures they understand the importance of the process and the need for their cooperation.
+Alerting your staff makes sure they understand the importance of the process and the need for their cooperation.
 This will ensure they help you gather the necessary documents, provide information promptly, and facilitate smooth interactions with your auditor.

 ✅ Be transparent

-If you detect violations during your internal audit, you may avoid punishment by taking steps to mitigate financial oversights or highlighting steps that you will take to ensure they don’t happen again.
+If you detect violations during your internal audit, you may avoid punishment by mitigating financial oversights or highlighting steps that you will take to ensure they don’t happen again.

 Remember that the audit team is there to ensure you understand how to comply with applicable laws and regulations.
-They aren’t there to catch you out unless you’ve done something wrong intentionally.
+They aren’t there to catch you unless you’ve intentionally done something wrong.

 Best Practices to Stay Audit-Ready